tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasAuthoritiesDefaults
 - Preferred Label: has Authorities and Defaults
-- Definition: Text describing bdq:sourceAuthorities and Parameters with their default values to attach to a Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
+- Definition: Text describing bdq:sourceAuthorities and bdqffdq:Parameters with their default values to attach to a bdqffdq:Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.
 - Range xsd:string
-- Comments: Details of the bdq:sourceAuthority listed in a Specification, along with Parameters that may affect the bdqffdq:hasExpectedResponse along with their default values.
+- Comments: Details of the bdq:sourceAuthority listed in a bdqffdq:Specification, with bdqffdq:Parameters that may affect the bdqffdq:hasExpectedResponse, and with their default values.

 ********************